DanielFMcKay/Weather-Dashboard/README.md

 * Additionally, it shows a five day forecast on card along the bottom of the display to show same conditions for the next 5 days, including a high and low daily temperature in lieu of a current one.

 * Also, when a city is requested, a button is appended beneath the search field that is both part of the search history, and can be used to call up a forecast for that city again later.
+Technically, they are prepended, so that they display with the most recently called location at the top.

-* However, if the city is not found, no button is appended is appended or data retrieved, and there is a pop-up alert reading "City Not Found"
+* However, if the city is not found, no button is appended or data retrieved, and there is a pop-up alert reading "City Not Found".

+* Duplicate entries will also not append a button, but will still call that location's data.

 * Additionally, the button persists in local storage, so it reloads when the page does.

+* The selected location's current wind-chill and UTC timezone are also displayed.

 * Finally, there is a button to both clear the local storage and reload the page, for easier use.